MariaDash/Jmeter/README.md

 ### In `View Results in Table` we can see a table with additional information about request.
 ### In `Summary Report` we can see the report and save it.
 ### For clearing Statistics use `Brush` button.
-## Note!
+### Note!
 If you want your request to be counted in analytics, put them `higher` in a Test Plan tree than `statistics counters`
+### Analysing summary report:
++ if Error% is less than 3% - server is Ok.
++ if Error% is in between 3 and 5 % - it is an error there you should work in here
++ if Error% is more than 5% - server is in danger, big problem here.